-The posterior chain - the muscles running down the back of your body - is your athletic engine.
-It produces hip extension power for sprinting, jumping, and lifting.
-Yet it's often neglected in favor of mirror muscles, creating weak links that limit performance and invite injury.
+The posterior chain — the muscles running down the back of your body — produces most of the hip extension power used in sprinting, jumping, and lifting.
+It's often undertrained relative to the front of the body, which can create imbalances over time.

 The Posterior Chain Muscles